“You want a vector graphic? I don’t know what that is! Do I have one of those? That sounds scary. Do I need one?”

 You can boil digital artwork down into two basic categories: Raster graphics and Vector graphics.

-Most people are familiar with .jpeg images, like those you would get from your digital camera.
-If you have ever zoomed in very close on or blown up a .jpeg image too large, you may have noticed that the image becomes blurry and the colors turn into little squares or dots.
+Most people are familiar with .jpg images—like those you would get from your digital camera.
+If you have ever zoomed in very close on or blown up a .jpg image too large, you may have noticed that the image becomes blurry and the colors turn into little squares or dots.
 The little dots are called pixels and this kind of image is called raster graphic.
 If you have ever had to edit a digital photo you know how time consuming changing just the littlest thing can be.

 So what is different about a vector graphic?
 You see hundreds of vector graphics a day and probably don’t even realize it.
 Most logos are vector files.
-More specifically, a vector graphic is a computer-made image that is made up of points, lines, and curves that are based upon mathematical equations, rather than designated amount of pixels.
+More specifically, a vector graphic is artwork made up of points, lines, and curves that are based upon mathematical equations, rather than a solid colored square pixels.

 This means that no matter how large or small or how close you zoom in on the image, the lines, curves, and points remain smooth.
 There will never be jagged lines or blurriness with this kind of image, no matter how much it is enlarged.
 Also colors are separated into any type/size of shape (vs a bunch of little squares making a colored area), which makes changing colors within these graphics as easy as the click of a button.